Potential Breakup Song: Music video

 The music video, directed by Chris Applebaum, was shot on May 17, 2007, and was premiered on TRL on June 18, 2007.
 It debuted at number ten on TRL on August 21, 2007, and peaked at number six on August 28, 2007.
 On July 18, 2007, the video reached number one on AOL Music's Top 10 Video Countdown.

-The video shows Aly and AJ singing the song on a grey set dressed in black, and oftentimes acting like DJ's assembling sets of drum machines.
-At the end of the video, the black ink floating on the air stains a blank paper, forming the group's new logo, as well as the sequence of letters XOXO.
+The video shows Aly and AJ singing the song on a gray set dressed in black, and oftentimes acting like DJ's assembling sets of drum machines.
+At the end of the video, the black ink floating in the air stains a blank paper, forming the group's new logo, as well as the sequence of letters XOXO.
 It also includes the web address to PotentialBreakup.com.

 In the Disney Channel version of the video, the Radio Disney lyrics are used.
-The version also does not include the web address at the end.
 The music video was sometimes shown on Nickelodeon Asia.